A removability theorem for Sobolev functions and detour sets: Introduction

-The (quasi)conformal removability of sets that resemble the Sierpi\'nski gasket would be of great interest, not only in Complex Dynamics, but also in the theory of the \textit{Schramm-Loewner Evolution}, since it would answer a question raised by Scott Sheffield regarding the removability of the trace of SLE$_\kappa$ for $\kappa\in [4,8)$; see \cite{Sh}.
+The (quasi)conformal removability of sets that resemble the Sierpi\'nski gasket would be of great interest, not only in Complex Dynamics, but also in the theory of the \textit{Schramm-Loewner Evolution}, since it would provide insight to a question raised by Scott Sheffield regarding the removability of the trace of SLE$_\kappa$ for $\kappa\in (4,8)$; see \cite{Sh}.